amjad489/random_data/README.md

 # random_data
 Python script to insert random data to MySql server to performance testing purpose.

-script will create a table and insert random data in to the table.
+script will create a table and insert random data into the table.
 By default it will insert **`100000`** rows.

 This value can be easily override through passing **`--rows-1000`** parameter.